dokku/dokku-datastore/README.md

     expose       Exposes a service
     info         Gets information about a service
-    linked       Checks if a service is linked to an app list         Lists all services of a given datastore type pause        Pauses a service
+    linked       Checks if a service is linked to an app links        Lists all apps that are linked to a given service list         Lists all services of a given datastore type pause        Pauses a service
     start        Starts a service